-Jende Jonga and his wife Neni have recently emigrated from Cameroon to America to try to make a new life for themselves and their young son.
-Jende gets a job as a chauffeur for an investor at Lehman Brothers and Neni studies to be a pharmacist.
-When the Great Recession starts to upend the economy, both of them realize that America may not be the place full of hope and promise as they had once thought.
+Jende and Neni Jonga have recently emigrated from Cameroon to America to try to make a new life for themselves and their young son.
+When the Great Recession starts to upend the economy, the Jongas begin to grasp the fragility of the American dream.
 Imbolo Mbue masterfully weaves a story of class divide, immigration, and marriage in her remarkable debut novel.

 Behold the Dreamers is a New York Times bestseller, winner of the PEN/Faulkner Award for Fiction and a pick for Oprah’s Book Club.

 |DJ Dell/Elijah Savage